Krisp alternative

 In-person captures.

-Hallway chats, conference talks, customer dinners — ⌘R starts a mic-only recording.
-Drop any audio file to transcribe.
+Hallway chats, conference talks, customer dinners — open Quietly and hit ⌘R for a mic-only recording.
+Pick Transcribe a file… to convert any audio file.
 Krisp's flow assumes a call.

 Plain Markdown